egallis31/traefik-elk-grafana/README.md

 * If planning to collect data from other local hosts, include port 9200 in the compose file.
 * If planning to have externally accessible, please follow Elastic's guide to enable Security
-* Note: Not meant for full production as only a standalone node

 ## Kibana